 Tropical Leaf, below, is a vicosity print made from a large split-leaf Philodendron.
 The leaf was rotated and the print run through the press at least twice!

 The images below are, first, a watercolor monotype of the Basin in Franconia Notch and, below, the actual watercolor on a piece of Yupo.
 The watercolor no longer exists as it was sacrificed to make the one print.

 “Persimmon” is a monotype with the addition of relief prints from pieces of weathered woods.
-Instead of adding the woodgrain through a frottage process, I rolled the wood with ink and carefully placed the monotype on type, using a wooden spoon to transfer the grain onto the paper.
+Instead of adding the woodgrain through a frottage process, I rolled the wood with ink and carefully placed the monotype on top of the wood, and finally used a wooden spoon to transfer the grain onto the paper.